Last updated on February 6, 2026

 Feudkiller's Verdict | Illustration by Dan Scott

-And that’s the story of tribal cards in Magic.
-While we aren’t likely to see many new cards, you’ll find some of the best ones creep into Commander and Masters products.
-It was an interesting experiment, but I can see why designers felt that it needed to be left aside.
+And that’s the story of tribal and kindred cards in Magic.
+You’ll find some of the best ones creep into Commander and Masters products.
+It is an interesting experiment, and I can see why designers need to be cautious with it.

 Which are your favorite typal cards in Magic?
 Which formats and decks do you use them in?
-Let me know in the comments below or over on Draftsim’s Discord!
+Ever used wizardcycling to pull a wizard tribal card from your deck?
+Let me know in the comments or over on Draftsim’s Discord!

 Follow Draftsim for awesome articles and set updates: